 The University of Utah's Counseling Psychology Professional Specialty is an organized sequence of study in scientific and professional psychology that has received continuous accreditation from the American Psychological Association since 1957.
 The program is offered through the Department of Educational Psychology in the College of Education.
 Counseling Psychology is one of three Professional Specialty areas in the Counseling/ Counseling Psychology Program (CCP Program), which also includes the Master of Counseling (General Counseling, leading to licensure as a Clinical Mental Health Counselor [CMHC]) and the Master of School Counseling.
-Department faculty who are members of the Counseling/ Counseling Psychology Program Committee are listed below.
+Department faculty who are members of the Counseling/Counseling Psychology Program Committee are listed below.
 Their current areas of scholarly interest and program emphases are summarized at the end of this document.
-The designation -Core Faculty - indicates that the individual is employed full-time in the Department of Educational Psychology.
+The designation - Core Faculty - indicates that the individual is employed full-time in the Department of Educational Psychology.

 Jason Burrow-Sánchez, Ph.D.
-Professor & Director of University of Oregon Core Faculty - Tenured Clinical Training, Counseling - Psychology Ph.D.
-Program Uma Dorn, Ph.D.
-Assistant Professor (Clinical) University of Georgia Core Faculty - Clinical & Director of Clinical Mental Health Master's Program Zac Imel, Ph.D.
+Professor & Director of University of Oregon Core Faculty - Tenured Clinical Training, Counseling Psychology Ph.D.
+Program Joanna Drinane, Ph.D.
+Assistant Professor University of Denver Core Faculty - Tenure Track Zac Imel, Ph.D.
 Associate Professor & CCP University of Core Faculty - Tenured Prelim Coordinator Wisconsin-Madison A.J.
 Metz, Ph.D.
-Associate Professor & University of Core Faculty - Tenured Director of School Counseling Wisconsin-Milwaukee Master's Program Sue Morrow, Ph.D.
-Professor Arizona State Core Faculty - Tenured University Karen Tao, Ph.D.
+Associate Professor & University of Core Faculty - Tenured Director of School Counseling Wisconsin-Milwaukee Master's Program Karen Tao, Ph.D.
 Assistant Professor University of Core Faculty - Tenure Track Wisconsin-Madison Jennifer Taylor, Ph.D.
 Assistant Professor University of Florida Core Faculty - Tenure Track